In This Course

 In This Lecture

-In this video, we will go through the introduction to Single Responsibility Principle.
+In the previous video, we learned about further understanding SRP of the page objects in test automation course.
+In this video, we will go through the introduction to Single Responsibility Principle for the course.

 In this next section, I would love to cover with you the Single Responsibility Principle.
 Single Responsibility Principle is another principle that is extremely important for helping you to further make extremely robust functional test automation between page objects the DRY principle and the Single Responsibility Principle.